-The audited financial statements and the Report of the Directors for the year ended 31 March 2023 will be presented to the Annual General Meeting.
+The audited financial statements and the Report of the Directors for the year ended 31 March 2025 will be presented to the Annual General Meeting.
 These accompanied this Notice of Meeting.

-Resolution 2 and 3 - Remuneration Report and Remuneration Policy
+Resolution 2 - Remuneration Report

-The Report on Directors' Remuneration is set out in full on pages 60 to 63.
-The Remuneration Policy is set out on page 64.
+The Report on Directors' Remuneration is set out in full on pages 63 to 66.

-Resolutions 4 to 9 - Re-election of Directors
+Resolutions 3 to 7 - Election and Re-election of Directors

-Resolutions 4 to 9 deal with the re-election of the Directors.
-Biographies of each of the current Directors can be found on pages 38 to 39.
+Resolutions 3 to 7 deal with the election and re-election of the Directors.
+Biographies of each of the current Directors can be found on pages 40 to 41.

-The Board has confirmed, following a performance review, that the Directors standing for re-election continue to perform effectively.
+The Board has confirmed, following a performance review, that the Directors standing for election or re-election continue to perform effectively.

-Resolution 10 - Re-appointment of Auditor
+Resolution 8 - Re-appointment of Auditor

-Resolution 10 relates to the re-appointment of BDO LLP as the Company's independent auditor to hold office until the next Annual General Meeting of the Company and also authorises the Audit Committee to set their remuneration.
+Resolution 8 relates to the re-appointment of BDO LLP as the Company's independent auditor to hold office until the next Annual General Meeting of the Company and also authorises the Audit Committee to set their remuneration.